Small Business New Year’s Resolutions vs Goals

 - I shall forecast my financial results

 - I’ll set new sales targets and goals

 - I’ll implement and stick to a budget

 - I’ll make time for meeting preparation

 Another common thing we see is sacrificing the future at the expense of the present.
 How much will one more networking or education session help you when you could instead spend that time figuring out what you need to do?
-Often, these types of activities just add more to our plate.
-If we add more and don’t do it, we’re just wasting time.
+Often, these types of activities add more to our plate.
+We’re wasting time if we add more and don’t do it.